Structured identification of multivariable modal systems: Problem formulation

 \subsection{Problem statement}

 This paper addresses the estimation of input–output models in modal form, as defined in~\eqref{eq: modal parameter vector}, for both proportionally damped and generally viscously damped mechanical systems using experimental data.
-The identification problem is structured, since the numerators are constrained to the dyadic product of mode-shape vectors.
+The identification problem is structured, since the numerators are constrained to the dyadic product of the mode-shape vectors.
 A frequency-domain identification approach is adopted, in which the objective is to estimate a model that best fits a measured Frequency Response Function (FRF) of the system.
-To obtain continuous-time models from FRF data, the setup outlined in \cite[Chapter~13]{Pintelon2012SystemIdentification} is used.
-The resulting noisy nonparametric dataset is denoted by \( \mathbf{G}(\omega_k) \in \mathbb{C}^{n_y \times n_u} \), for \( k = 1, \ldots, N \), and forms the basis for subsequent parametric identification.
+To obtain continuous-time models from FRF data, the setup outlined in \cite[Chapter~13]{Pintelon2012SystemIdentification} is used. {The noisy FRF dataset is denoted by \( \{ \mathbf{G}(\omega_k) \}_{k=1}^{N} \), with \( N \) the number of frequency points and \( \mathbf{G}(\omega_k) \in \mathbb{C}^{n_y \times n_u} \) the response at frequency $k$, and forms the basis for subsequent parametric identification.}